 After this, Gus spent some time with the "Ink Spots."
 Associated Booking told him that Bill Kenny was leaving the group and they needed a replacement.
 (Kenny had actually left in 1953 and by the late 50s, there was an explosion of Ink Spots groups.)
 Gus didn't know any of the songs, but listened to a bunch of records, learned the tunes, and went on a Florida tour with them.
 It couldn't have been terribly rewarding; he doesn't remember any of the members of that group!

 In 1963, Gus moved to Canada, where he did solo work, touring with a production company.
 All the years Gus spent with the Musical Notes, it was a full-time job.
-But now he went to work for the Eaton's chain of department stores, while doing weekend work with bands in Hamilton, Ontario.
-He's still living there in 2005.
+But then he went to work for the Eaton's chain of department stores, while doing weekend work with bands in Hamilton, Ontario.
+Augustine "Gus" Gordon passed away in Hamilton on April 18, 2019 at age 92.

 For more photos, label scans, and ads, as well as many of their tunes to listen to, check out the Musical Notes page on Tony Fournier's Vocal Group Harmony website.